-The 3D Printing Workflow is the process comprehending all stages from the idea to the fabrication of a final part using additive manufacturing technologies.
-This white paper will help you understand which are the necessary steps to be taken in each stage of this process in order to be able to better plan for it, optimizing time and resources.
+The 3D Printing Workflow is the process of the idea to the fabrication of a part using additive manufacturing technology.
+This white paper will help you better understand all the necessary stages, for you to plan ahead and optimize your time and resources.

 - Modelling or obtaining a pre-made model

 The first step in any additive manufacturing process is obtaining or producing the 3D model that is to be printed.

 Modelling is the process of representing a 3D object in a mathematical way, and can be done manually, using a CAD software or by 3D scanning objects to represent them digitally.